 #10.
 Maidenhair fern

 Also known as ‘Adiantum Raddianum,’ this plant is one of my favorites.
 It is a common choice for home decoration both indoors and outdoors.
 Indoors would be best if you placed it in a bright, indirect area of the home.
-It has a light gray-green, feathery-like foliage, and it is a North American native.
+It has a light gray-green and feathery-like foliage.

 Best plant placement for EMF control